 The original Cromwell town centre, homes, farms and orchards were intentionally flooded to make way for Clyde Dam.
 Fortunately, many historic buildings from the town centre were disassembled and put back together on the site that is now Cromwell Heritage Precinct (formerly Old Cromwell Town).
 It's worth stopping in Cromwell to walk around the area, artists sell their work from some of the old buildings and Grain and Seed Cafe in the old grain store is a good place to stop for refreshments.
 (For more information about Cromwell Heritage Precinct see thecuriouskiwi/blog - The town that drowned).

-The Garden is a peaceful setting to enjoy a cup of tea and a Chinese board game.
-If I was a resident I would buy a 12 month pass.
+The Garden is a peaceful setting to enjoy a cup of tea and a Chinese board game, if I was a resident I'd buy a 12 month pass.
 The tea shop menu isn't large but items include traditional Chinese buns and fortune cookies.
-Admission to the garden is $9 adults, children under 13 free.
+Admission to the garden is $9.50 adults, children under 13 free.
 Audio tours - free.
 Open 7 days.
 The Garden hosts a Moon Festival each September, visit Facebook for more information.
 (A blog post about Dunedin Chinese Garden).

-Look out for an eye catching orange Land Rover with the Otoko Espresso tin hut in tow on Herbert Street in Invercargill.
+Look out for an eye catching orange Land Rover with the Otoko Espresso tin hut in tow in Haast township between 11am and 3pm most days over summer.
 Otoko Espresso is a tribute from a daughter to her father, a passionate hunter who passed away in 2008.
 Ron (also known as the Bear) spent many years hunting, Otoko was one of his favourite hunting areas, hence the name.
 The hut is a replica of the type he would have stayed in.
 Ron certainly wouldn't have brewed coffee the same way as his daughter Robyn, and I don't know what he thought of flat whites and lattes, but I'm sure the aged venison burgers on the menu would've got the thumbs up.